-As the ship turns north, say goodbye to the penguins, as well as many of your shipmates.
+As the ship turns north, say goodbye to the penguins.
 With only the Drake Passage ahead, disembark and enjoy a bit of time on King George Island before flying to Punta Arenas, Chile.
-Once you’re in Punta Arenas, transfer from the airport to your hotel, where you’re free to explore and enjoy a final dinner out on you're own.
+Once you’re in Punta Arenas, transfer from the airport to your hotel, where you’re free to explore on you're own.

 After breakfast, make your own way to the Punta Arenas airport for your homeward flight or continue on with other adventures.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions - and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.